Summertime Eating Guide, According to Chinese Medicine

 As the weather warms, I’ve been seeking solace in shaded walks and clear mountain streams.
 The arrival of this summer season finds me in an expansive, expectant place – one full of transformation, manifestation and fruition.

-As always, the shift in seasons means adjusting how I eat letting go of warmer fare and keeping things light, cool, simple.
+A transition in seasons means to manage my diet.
+As usual, I have to let go of warmer foods and consider taking light, cool, and simple ones.
 Abundant local veggies take center stage.
 Green soups play a staring role, as do farm-fresh eggs, wild-caught fish and a-maz-ing berries.
 But what about ice cream, you ask

 According to Traditional Chinese Medicine theory, eating and living with the seasons is an important part of staying healthy.